farharsayed/Farha-Sayed/Projects/README.md

 - **Wordle Game**
   Java recreation of the popular word-guessing game with terminal-based feedback.

+## AI Projects
+Focused on machine learning, automation, and intelligent systems.
+Located under `AI/Projects`.

+- **Decision Trees Project**
+  Implementation of decision tree algorithms for classification problems.
+Includes dataset preprocessing, training, and model evaluation.

+- **ML Project**
+  A broader exploration of machine learning tasks, potentially including regression, clustering, or neural networks.
+Demonstrates the use of ML libraries and performance tuning.

+- **Robot Worker Project**
+  A robotics-inspired simulation or automation project showcasing logic for task delegation, state machines, or behavior modeling.

 ---

 This directory reflects a hands-on exploration of both low-level and high-level programming topics, from parsing and compiling to game development and data analysis.